terry-repos/fitBundleToQuantity/README.md

 4. Enjoy

 ## Comments
-The algorithm logic is found in order.ts
+The algorithm logic is found in src/models/order.ts